netz98/n98-magerun2/README.md

 restricted database.

 Separate each table to strip by a space.
 You can use wildcards like `*` and `?` in the table names to strip multiple tables.
-In addition you can specify pre-defined table groups, that start with an @<br />
+In addition, you can specify pre-defined table groups, that start with an @ sign.

 Example: `dataflow_batch_export unimportant_module_* @log`

 ```sh